-After this course you can engage in a richer, more informed debate about how to achieve an inclusive energy system.
-You will be able to translate this knowledge into strategies to serve society's future energy needs.
-The cases presented from developed and developing countries will help you to develop and test your analytical skills.
-Interviews with industry leaders shaping the energy system will challenge you to reflect on the position these leaders take and the interests they serve.
+Case studies from developed and developing countries will help you to develop and test your analytical skills.
+Interviews with industry leaders shaping the energy system will help you reflect on the position these leaders take and the interests they serve.

 What You'll Learn

-- Evaluate the consequences of change(s) in the energy system for affordability and energy poverty, in various user environments.
+- Evaluate the consequences of change(s) in the energy system for its social impacts on various user groups;

 - Evaluate the social and environmental acceptability of energy services provision in different economic and socio-cultural contexts.